 It was the color combination of choice that year, and Towson Ford sold scads of them.
-Seems like they always went into the hands of a milquetoast older couple, and I’d see them in it heading up to Immaculate Conception every Sunday.
-The parking lot there was where these all congregated and shared their stories of their dull existence.
-It screams everything that my seventeen year-old rebellious self hated about Towson in 1970, so it does my heart good to see one living out its last days like this.
+Seems like they always went into the hands of a milquetoast older couple, and I’d see them in it heading up to Immaculate Conception every Sunday, their heads barely visible above the headrests.
+The parking lot there was where these all congregated and commiserated their current dull existence and shared stories of those wild days at the hands of the car jockey before being delivered.
+It screams everything that seventeen year-old rebellious me hated about Towson in 1970, so it does my heart good to see one living out its last days like this.
 It’s a fitting punishment for it to be pounded into the ground by a kid hauling a load of hot buffalo wings.

 It’s not like the ones I drove got any better treatment: my spite for them and what they stood for induced perpetual full throttle, full brake pedal, and full steering wheel inputs whenever possible; even simultaneously.
 How else does one learn about the more bizarre aspects of vehicle dynamics and become an accomplished driver?
 Actually, I was just following Ford’s new car break-in recommendation: “avoid steady state speeds”.
 I’m on it!